Umar0161/task2-StudentManagementSystem/README.md

-A simple menu driven student record management system arrayList,methods and conditional statements.
+A simple menu driven program of student record management system arrayList,methods and conditional statements.